 Get to a safe location.
 Below are services available for advocacy/counseling, medical assistance, evidence collection and reporting options.

 Tell a person who will support you and/or contact the YWCA of the Niagara Frontier 24/7 Rape Crisis/Domestic Violence hotline at 716-433-6716 who will dispatch an advocate to the College or housing to assist you.
-If you'd rather text, please text 716-870-9726. https://ywcaniagarafrontier.org/
+If you’d rather text, please text 716-870-9726. https://ywcaniagarafrontier.org/

 The NCCC Wellness Center provides assistance for NCCC students that are survivors of violence.
 We can answer questions, offer emotional support, and provide referrals.
 You can also make an appointment with a counselor by visiting the Wellness Center, located in the Science Building, (C Building), room C-122, or calling us at 716-614-6275.
 View the current schedule for counselors.

 For 24 hour assistance The YWCA of the Niagara Frontier provides a 24/7 Rape Crisis/Domestic Violence helpline for survivors of sexual assault and relationship violence (1-716-433-6716).
 The helpline can answer questions, provide referrals or send a victim advocate to meet with you.